The Best Quentin Tarantino Movie Scenes

 The titular character, a merciless and sadistic assassin, the man responsible for killing random civilians and for putting a bullet in the head of his former (and pregnant) lover gets a meaningful introduction under the wonderful score of Ennio Morricone’s “Il Tramonto”.
 Robert Richardson’s hypnotic black and white cinematography adds extra layers to this soon to be deadly reunion.
 Played with a riveting charisma by the late David Carradine, there are several psychological shades in his line of delivery with palpable tension and oozing esoteric rage indicating the way this wedding rehearsal will end.

-6. Gasp moment: Car crash
+6. Direction/gasp moment: Car crash

 The car crash in Quentin Tarantino's Death Proof